chrisdegutis/ad-domain-deployment/README.md

 <br><br>
 It also covers core Active Directory administration tasks, including user and organizational unit management, Group Policy configuration, account lockout policies, and password resets.<br />

-<h2>What This Project Does</h2>

-This lab simulates an organization’s core identity infrastructure in the cloud by:

-- Provisioning Azure infrastructure including a Resource Group, Virtual Network, and Virtual Machines
-- Deploying a Windows Server VM and promoting it to a Domain Controller using Active Directory Domain Services (AD DS)
-- Configuring static networking and DNS so client machines use the Domain Controller for name resolution
-- Creating Active Directory Organizational Units (OUs), users, groups, and administrative accounts
-- Joining a Windows client machine to the domain and verifying domain authentication
-- Enabling Remote Desktop access for domain users on the client machine
-- Using PowerShell to automate the creation of multiple Active Directory user accounts
-- Configuring account lockout policies and performing account management tasks such as unlocking accounts, resetting passwords, and enabling or disabling users

 <h2>Video Demonstration</h2>

 - ### [YouTube: How to Deploy on-premises Active Directory within Azure Compute](https://www.youtube.com)